Cotoneaster simonsii

 Cotoneaster simonsii (syn.
-Cotoneaster newryensis), the Himalyan cotoneaster, is a species of flowering plant in the family Rosaceae.
+Cotoneaster newryensis), the Himalayan cotoneaster, is a species of flowering plant in the family Rosaceae.
 It is native to Nepal, the eastern Himalayas, Assam, and Myanmar, and has been introduced to a number of locales in Europe, the west coast of North America, and Australia as a garden escapee.
 The Royal Horticultural Society considers it to be an undesirable invasive non-native species.